Bowel (Colorectal) Cancer

 Coping with a serious illness can be a life-changing experience.
 Attitudes change, priorities change, and many find themselves looking at life from a whole new perspective.
 Those who are still grappling with their illness may find it hard to feel confident about the future.
 Those whose illness is behind them often describe the positive influence it has had on their lives.
 People whose disease is very advanced have to find a way of living as best they can in the present.

-Many people who consider their illness to be behind them described the positive changes it encouraged them to make in their lives.
-Some said they no longer dwell on the past or postpone things for the future but get the most out of every day.
+Many people who consider their illness to be behind them described the positive changes that their experience with bowel cancer encouraged them to make in their lives.
+Some said they no longer dwelled on the past or postponed things for the future but instead got the most out of every day.

 Stephen believes people should be as positive as possible and enjoy life and he talks about some of the things he has done since his diagnosis.